The digital classroom: an in-depth guide

 Virtual classrooms are perfect for engaging students in real-time.
 If your school has an LMS, then you can even look to utilize an LMS virtual classroom.
 The virtual classroom doesn’t have to be the heart of the digital classroom, but it’s certainly a great place to help students acclimate to a digital learning environment.

-The virtual classroom is teacher-led providing face-to-face time between students and teachers.
+The virtual classroom is teacher-led, providing face-to-face time between students and teachers.
 In the virtual classroom, teachers can engage students through a variety of tools such as polling and quizzing, a digital whiteboard, file sharing, and more.
-Because the teacher is the center of the virtual classroom, the environment is especially comfortable for younger students that don’t yet have the skillsets to work independently or in groups.
+Because the teacher is the center of the virtual classroom, the environment is especially comfortable for younger students who don’t yet have the skillsets to work independently or in groups.

 For older students, virtual classrooms can be utilized for group projects.
-They can either be placed in breakout rooms for group work in a contextual virtual class or they can have their own virtual classrooms to arrange group work on their own time.
+They can either be placed in breakout rooms for group work in a contextual virtual class, or they can have their own virtual classrooms to arrange group work on their own time.
 These virtual rooms give students the ability to sharpen their communication and collaboration skills as they would when sitting in a room with their peers.

 The digital classroom provides students with the opportunity to take more control of their learning.
 It also gives them the ability to interact with class material in a format that is more comfortable and potentially more engaging than a simple worksheet or standard reading assignment.

 Record video lectures or demonstrations on a specific topic.
-Students can then watch the video assignments and complete an assessment activity such as an online quiz or an online project.
+Students can then watch the video assignments and complete an assessment activity, such as an online quiz or an online project.

 Many video tools even provide options for adding quiz layers or hotspots to videos to make them interactive.
 Additionally, teachers can get rich sets of data to help track student progress to ensure students are completing their assignments.